API-Skeletons/zf-doctrine-querybuilder/README.md

 [![Build status](https://api.travis-ci.org/zfcampus/zf-doctrine-querybuilder.svg)](http://travis-ci.org/zfcampus/zf-doctrine-querybuilder)

 This library provides query builder directives from array parameters.
-This library was designed to apply filters from an HTTP request to give an API a fluent filter dialect.
+This library was designed to apply filters from an HTTP request to give an API fluent filter and orderby dialects.

 Philosophy
 ----------

-Given developers identified A and B:  A == B with respect to ability.
+Given developers identified A and B:  A == B with respect to ability and desire to fitler and sort the entity data.

 The Doctrine entity to share contains
 ```